BU-NU-CLOUD-F19/Interoperable_Container_Runtime/documentation_wiki/container_images_build_file_Benchmarks.md

 ***
 Local image store locations:

+Docker - image label noted in Config.Image when inspecting Container.

+Questions?
+a) what file does this get pulled from (to be able to grab without running Docker command directly)
+b) how to associate the image label (e.g. Centos) with the hash label?

-Docker - json stored in /var/lib/docker/image/overlay2/imagedb/content/sha256/<Image ID>
+json stored in /var/lib/docker/image/overlay2/imagedb/content/sha256/<Image ID>
-*but then where is reference to the images ID stored?*

 CRI-O - json stored in /var/lib/containers/storage/overlay-images/<Image ID>/mainfest
 *again, how to get ID to reference to access the file?*